If you’ve wanted to launch an online course then we’ve got a crash course for you. And we guarantee it’s a lot less scary than your driving test was.

 What we recommend: One of the biggest things you’ll want for launching an online course is the ability for students to access your content anywhere at any time.
 With a Mighty Network, your course is available across the web, iOS, and Android apps.
 That makes the Mighty platform the most available of the bunch for launching an online course.

-Launching an online course: Step #4 — Know your worth (And don’t undersell your value)
+Step #4 — Know your worth (And don’t undersell your value)

 So many people successfully launch online courses that deliver clear and concrete results to their students.
 But many of them undersell their value.